• Skip to primary navigation

 • In a large mixing bowl with paddle attachment, beat softened butter for about 1 minute on medium speed.
 Then add the sugar, beating at low speed until light and fluffy (about 3 minutes).
 Add eggs, one at a time, to the sugar mixture, beating well on low speed after each addition.
 Alternately, add the dry ingredients or flour mixture and the reserved liquid ingredients or passion fruit mixture to the egg mixture, beating well after each addition.

-• For the vanilla butter cream frosting: In a large mixing bowl with paddle attachment, combine softened unsalted butter, sugar, and salt, beating well until mixture is homogeneous.
+• For the vanilla buttercream frosting: In a large mixing bowl with a paddle attachment, combine softened unsalted butter, sugar, and salt, beating well until the mixture is homogeneous.
 Add the cream/milk and vanilla.
 Beat for an additional 3-5 minutes or until smooth and creamy.
 Beat in both gel food colorings.

 • Using a Wilton 2D closed Star tip, pipe a rose on top of each cupcake, starting from the center and making 2 steady circles around the center (This video explains well how to do it).
 I also used cupcake gems (white pearls) to decorate the cupcakes.
 Serve and enjoy!